 Sometimes, you just want to kick back and relax by the pool with some junk food – not normally an option when you’re gluten free!

 I was really excited to find that there were gluten free options at both the Dive-In Burger Bar and New York Pizza bar.
 The pizza bases were a bit cardboardy, but the toppings were good enough.
 I have to say though, those burgers were far too good.
 Nice gluten free buns, and really juicy burgers patties – I highly recommend The Back Flip!
 I’m glad I was only on the ship for a week – I would have ended up putting on a lot of weight between the two deck food facilities!

 With these bars, you go up to the bar and order, and you’ll be given a buzzer to alert you when your order is ready – no standing around waiting!

 Would I recommend Holland America for gluten free travellers?

 I’d definitely recommend Holland America for gluten free travellers – the only thing that would have improved the whole experience would be enjoying a drink with dinner – the alcoholic drinks were excruciatingly expensive onboard!
 It may be worth looking into drinks packages if you are particularly bothered about having booze on your cruise.

 Have you travelled with Holland America before?
 Let me know how you found it in the comments below!

-go to site Disclaimer: Whilst I am gluten free and sensitive to cross-contamination, I am not coeliac and cannot guarantee the above food would be risk-free and safe for those with Coeliac Disease.
+Disclaimer: Whilst I am gluten free and sensitive to cross-contamination, I am not coeliac and cannot guarantee the above food would be risk-free and safe for those with Coeliac Disease.
 For more information, please visit my full disclaimer.